 Laurent Giles Channel Class Sloop - 1938 - £26,950 'Triune of Troy' built immediately pre-war by A H Moody & Son Ltd is one of what became known as the 'Channel Class' and was completed in 1938 for Lord Russell of Liverpool.
 The famed design (No.19) from the board of Laurent Giles boasted a graceful sheer, balanced overhangs and a powerful Bermudan cutter rig and was built of Pitch Pine on Oak.
 Post war, 'Triune' was owned by the writer Hammond Innes for a number of years who then sold her to Sir Charles Evans; the inspired adventurer credited with promoting the use of oxygen in climbing Everest.
 In more recent times (since 1991) she has been in the diligent ownership of Dr David Knights with good fundamental work carried out as required over the 27 years of his 'watch'.
 Its now time that this historic classic be passed on to someone with the eye, ability and determination to maintain her in the manner that befits such a capable example of our sailing heritage.
-'Triune of Troy' is now berthed very close to our office in Sutton Harbour Marina for easy viewing. **A Part Exchange may be considered against this vessel - Contact us with details of your vessel**
+Indeed, a recent very kind contact from a previous owner of 'Triune' ended in the expression of hope that ..." someone will express interest in 'Triune' soon - she is a lovely boat and sails 'like a witch' in a breath of wind as well as in a force 8!" .... and we are grateful to be able to pass such independent, yet experienced and relevant opinion on.
+'Triune of Troy' is now berthed very close to our office in Sutton Harbour Marina for easy viewing. **A part exchange may be considered against this classic - contact us now with details of your current vessel**

 For'peak/cabin offers single (relatively wide) berth to port, with chain locker to starb'd.
 Jabsco marine flushing WC mounted to starb'd side, handbasin to port. hanging space (currently used for outboard engine stowage opposite hand basin.
 Light and ventilation by modern aluminium (Lewmar) framed hatch above and prismatic decklights port and starboard.
 Main saloon fitted with two wide, single and parallel settee berths and large closed individual lockers outboard, beneath the side decks.
 Generous quarter berth to starboard of companionway.
 Chart table with chart storage box that fits atop, fitted to main bulkhead at starboard forward end of main saloon.
 A simple galley, located to port side of the companionway access, fitted with an alcohol (meths) gimballed cooker.
 A well designed, deep fiddled engine box (remember it's offset) cover provides a practicable working surface, while closed lockers beneath the bridge deck and open storage beneath the port side deck are provided.